open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 count is reset every time the reservoir is collected.

-This Exemplar reservoir MAY take a configuration parameter for the size of the reservoir pool.
+This Exemplar reservoir MAY take a configuration parameter for the size of the reservoir.
 If no size configuration is provided, the default size MAY be the number of possible concurrent threads (e.g. numer of CPUs) to help reduce contention.
 Otherwise, a default size of `1` SHOULD be used.